New & Used Volkswagen Eos: In Depth

 GET A FREE PRICE QUOTE

-The Volkswagen Eos is a hardtop convertible with 2+2 seating and a design that makes it flirt with the edge of the luxury market.
-Although it shares many components with the current Golf and Jetta models and previous Passat models, the Eos is a unique vehicle in the VW range that has a unique folding roof, too.
+The Volkswagen Eos is a hardtop convertible that has 2+2 seating and a design that makes it flirt with the edge of the luxury market.
+Although it shares many components with the current Golf and Jetta models and previous Passat models, the Eos is a unique vehicle within the Volkswagen range that has a unique folding roof, too.

 The Eos' unique style and packaging give it few natural competitors; the MINI Cooper S Convertible could be considered an alternative, as could the BMW 1-Series Convertible.
 The MINI is smaller, and the BMW can be considerably more expensive, however.

 Volkswagen pitched the Eos as the successor to its VW Cabriolet model (based on an earlier Golf model) when the car launched back in 2007.
 That Cabrio had a cloth roof, though, so the Eos was definitely a step up in insulation, weather protection, and comfort.
 It's also a hit with kids, who will relish watching the folding roof lift up, separate into give panels that nest inside each other, and retract to drop itself into the trunk compartment--all in less than 30 seconds.

 The packaging is quite marvelous in the Eos, in fact.
 Its trunk is reasonably roomy, and the power top won't descend if there's anything in its path.
 The back seat is, surprisingly, roomy enough for kids—or even shorter adults, for brief stints—and access isn't bad.
 Wind deflection isn't great at highway speeds, though, so you'll probably travel at speed with the top up.

 The Volkswagen Eos hasn't changed a great deal since its 2007 launch, except for some changes to trim levels and the loss of the VR6 engine option.
 All models include a pop-up roll bar plus head and thorax side bags, along with more standard features than you'll find on VW's other small cars.